golangee/ddd/ddd/v1/internal/example/server/README.md

 ##### Type *SearchService*

-The SPI interface *SearchService* is the domain specific service API.
+The API interface *SearchService* is the domain specific service API.

+##### Factory *SearchService*

+The API factory method *SearchServiceFactory* creates an instance.
+It requires the interfaces *BookRepository* as dependencies.
+The instance must be configured using the following options:
+ * FulltextSearch (...is a flag to enable fulltext search in items.)
+ * Namespace (...is a weired option.)
+ * MyInt64 (... is an integer with 8 byte.)
+ * MyFloat64 (... is a float with 64 bits.)
+ * MyDuration (... is a duration.)

 ![search core API](uml-search-core-api.gen.svg?raw=true)